Camping and campervans

 If you are camping in a tent or sleeping in a vehicle without facilities, you need to stay in a camping ground that has facilities you can use.

-If your campervan is certified self-contained, with a toilet, wastewater and rubbish facilities on-board, then you may freedom camp in some areas in Christchurch, Akaroa and Bank Peninsula.
+If your campervan is certified self-contained, with a toilet, wastewater and rubbish facilities on board, you may freedom camp in some areas in Christchurch, Akaroa and Bank Peninsula.

 Know where to camp

-The map below shows you where you can and can’t stay, as well as camping grounds, dump stations, rubbish and recycling facilities, and public toilet locations.
-You can also use camping apps, like CamperMate(external link).
+The map below shows you where you can and can’t freedom camp, as well as camping grounds, dump stations, rubbish and recycling facilities, and public toilet locations.

-See our Freedom Camping Bylaw for more information.
+See our Freedom Camping Bylaw 2021 for more information on freedom camping.

 The rules for self-contained vehicles have changed